djordon/queueing-tool/README.md

 [![Build Status](https://travis-ci.org/djordon/queueing-tool.svg?branch=master)](https://travis-ci.org/djordon/queueing-tool) [![Coverage Status](https://coveralls.io/repos/djordon/queueing-tool/badge.svg?branch=master)](https://coveralls.io/r/djordon/queueing-tool?branch=master)

 Queueing-tool is a package for simulating and analyzing networks of [queues][] that is written in Python.
 It also includes a visualization component for seeing network dynamics.

+The package documentation can be found online [here](http://queueing-tool.readthedocs.org/).

 Features
 --------